Boopslo/TaskList/README.md

 # TaskList

-Lab -- walking through understanding of basic "Master-Detail app" for iOS.
+walking through understanding of basic "Master-Detail app" for iOS.